Bitcoin ETF or

 - Default is custodial.
 Until you withdraw, Robinhood holds your keys.
 Same counterparty-risk profile as any other crypto exchange.

 - Trust history.
 Robinhood halted trading of GameStop and other stocks in January 2021 during high volatility.
-That event made many users question whether they want a broker that has demonstrated it will restrict buying or selling under pressure.
+That event made many users question whether they want a broker that has showed it will restrict buying or selling under pressure.

 - Broker-first UX.
 No Lightning support.
 No detailed UTXO management.
 If you want to actually use Bitcoin (not just hold price exposure), a Bitcoin-focused exchange is a better fit.